 Irena: I didn’t even know I was stressed out, that’s the crazy thing.
 You know, it was probably what you call normal things but too many of that.
-I was working at a hospital, when I have four children at that point, now I have five.
-I have four kids, I was working at a hospital about 60 hours a week, was still doing the full household, was still taking care of the kids.
+I was working at a hospital, and I had four children at that point, now I have five.
+I had four kids, I was working at a hospital about 60 hours a week, was still doing the full household, was still taking care of the kids.
 I just had a babysitter.
-So, I was basically working from midnight, until midnight, from six in the morning until midnight full tilt.
+So, I was basically working until midnight, from six in the morning until midnight full tilt.
 And that was simply too much.
-It was like the normal things but too much of it.
-And actually, you know, under these circumstances our marriage like suffered as well.
-That was the stress but I felt I could handle it all.
+It was like the normal things, but too much of it.
+And actually, you know, under these circumstances our marriage suffered as well.
+That was the stress, but I felt I could handle it all.

-Host: So work-related and normal stress that people like, generally, people go through.
+Host: So work-related and normal stress that people generally go through.
 What did you do about it?
 And what can everyone else do about stress and reducing stress and reducing the long-term effects of it and the short-term effects of it?

 Host: Right.
 You say that meditation and affirmations only work short-term.
 Why is that?

 Irena: Because of the problem with meditation and affirmations, but let’s say, stress-related.
-When I’m saying meditation is just getting into that calm space where you can calm down your nervous system.
+When I’m saying meditation, it's just getting into that calm space where you can calm down your nervous system.
 That’s perfectly fine and short-term that absolutely works.
-And if you can do this 20 times a day that would be wonderful but nobody has that time.
-In the long term, what you have to try to find out is why the stuff stressed you out.
+And if you can do this 20 times a day that would be wonderful, but nobody has that time.
+In the long term, what you have to try to find out what stuff stresses you out.
 And can you avoid these situations?
 And, you know, sometimes we always say “Life is happening to us” instead of “Life is happening for us”.
 So if you can get out of that mode of being almost the victim of circumstances and take back control, this is when you get on top of your stress.
 Problem is that life, you can say, “Oh, I could say life is happening for me, but I don’t see it that way.
 I did not choose these circumstances, like right now, COVID, right?
 I did not choose that.
 How can I come to get to control that?”
 You can’t.

 Irena: But you can control your attitude to it.
 Now, there’s another problem with that and that’s the underlying saboteur within you and that is your subconscious mind.
 And this now starts to sound very woo, Wes, right?